-Since one qualification for certification as a nurse aide in North Dakota is demonstration by examination of minimum nurse aide knowledge and skills, the likely outcome of your review will determine who pays for your re-test.
-If the review results are in your favor, D&SDT-Headmaster will pay for your re-test fee and refund your review fee.
-D&SDT-Headmaster will review your detailed recollection, your knowledge test markings, and any skill task measurements you recorded at the time of your test, in addition to reviewing markings, notations, and measurements recorded by the RN Test Observer at the time of your test.
-D&SDT-Headmaster will re-check the scoring of your test and may contact you and/or the RN Test Observer for any additional recollection of your test(s).
-D&SDT-Headmaster cannot discuss test results or test disputes with the candidate's instructor/training program.
-After a candidate reaches the age of 18, D&SDT-Headmaster will only discuss test results or test disputes with the candidate.
-D&SDT-Headmaster will not review test results or disputes with family members or anyone else on behalf of the candidate once the candidate is 18 years of age.
-D&SDT-Headmaster will complete your review request within 10 business days of receiving your timely review request and will email the review results to your email address in your TMU© account and the North Dakota Department of Health and Human Services (DHHS).
+Since one qualification for certification as a nurse aide in North Dakota is demonstrated by passing an examination of minimum nurse aide knowledge and skills, the likely outcome of your review will determine who pays for any retests that may be granted.
+If, after investigation, the review finding is in your favor, you will be refunded the \$25 test review deposit.
+If the finding of the review is not in your favor, the \$25 test review deposit will stand, and the fee is non-refundable.
+D&SDT-Headmaster will review your detailed recollection, knowledge test markings, and any skill task measurements you recorded at the time of your test, as well as review the markings, notations, and measurements recorded by the RN Test Observer at the time of your test.
+We will interview the RN Test Observer, Actor, or Knowledge Test Proctor about the facts detailed in your dispute documentation.
+D&SDT-Headmaster will re-check the scoring of your test and may contact you and/or the RN Test Observer, Actor and/or Knowledge Test Proctor, and other candidates who were on-site at your test event for any additional information about the test event.

+D&SDT-Headmaster cannot review test results or reviews with the candidate's instructor/training program.
+After a candidate reaches the age of 18, D&SDT-Headmaster will only discuss test results or test reviews with the candidate.
+D&SDT-Headmaster will not review test results or reviews with family members or anyone else on behalf of the candidate once the candidate is 18.
+D&SDT-Headmaster will complete your review request within ten business days of receiving your timely review request and will email the review results to your email address and the North Dakota Department of Health and Human Services (DHHS).